 Connection is a balance to separation–which is the seed of all of our problems.
 Always chose connection.
 This does not mean having such empathy that another’s tragedy brings you down.
 Love them up to you rather than worrying down to them.

 Forgiveness counters judgment and guilt.
 Resentment and guilt keep us stuck.
 Forgiveness heals fears, separation and unworthiness.
+It calms anxiety.
 It is a package deal well worth the process.

 These cover most–if not all–of what ails us.